mendix/docs/content/howto/sap/use-sap-odata-service-wizard.md

     ![](attachments/use-sap-odata-service-wizard/upload_metadata.png)

 4. Press **Generate .mpk**.
 A progress bar will be shown during the parsing and generation of the module.
-5. Once the generation is done, the **Download** button appears.
+5. Once the generation is done, the **Download File** button appears.
 Notice that the file name of your module is extracted from the metadata file itself.

     ![](attachments/use-sap-odata-service-wizard/download_metadata.png)